 Let’s look at the value of getting a survey before the start of the season.
 For larger vessels and yachts, there are special requirements put in place for such marine surveyors, architects, and engineers.
 Many surveyors are certified by the National Association of Marine Surveyors ("NAMs") or the Society of Accredited Marine Surveyors ("SAMs").
 A thorough marine survey by an accredited NAMs or SAMs surveyor will identify structural issues or other maintenance conditions requiring further attention.
-For general inspection tips, click here.

 For smaller vessels, there is also value in getting a marine survey, however, because of budgetary restrictions many boaters will rely on self-inspections or an inspection by a marine repairer.
 If you are planning on self-inspecting, we have developed a comprehensive maintenance checklist that you can reference.